Dark and Darker Cleric Guide

 - Protection (1)

 - Bless or Divine Strike Depending on group composition.

-Sanctuary is a new spell with this playtest and can be a powerful tool in melee centered fights.
-This can also provide support in ranged combat if your able to Line of Sight your opponents while allowing your teammates a defense area.
+Sanctuary can be a powerful tool in melee-centered fights.
+This can also provide support in ranged combat if you’re able to Line of Sight your opponents while allowing your teammates a defence area.

 The problem with Sanctuary is that it takes you out of the battle.
 You are immobilized and you cannot cast spells during the cast.
 Learning when to use Sanctuary in the right moments can give you a strong edge in combat.

 Resurrection requires a significant amount of knowledge to be able to slot while also keeping your main support spells (Holy Light, Lesser Heal, and Protection).
 It is also extremely situational and for that reason we recommend going with other spells.

 In Dark and Darker, The Cleric can use a selection of both physical and magical damage weapons.
 Unlike most classes, there are no weapons that are unique to the cleric.
 Below are the weapons that the cleric can equip:

 - Round Shield

 Cleric’s start with a Spell Book, which is perfect for the class!
 For physical Weapons, we recommend using a Mace or Morning Star and a Heater shield.
 Heater Shields have a Best in Slot split between size, mitigation, and movement speed.
 Learning to block with your shield can provide a massive increase to your survivability as a Cleric in Dark and Darker.